ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 #### What to do next
 {: #wks_uimawexca__preUIMAimport}

 You must define a mapping between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.
-You must also create a ZIP file that contains all the files that are required to import the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.
+You must also create a ZIP file that contains all the files that are required to upload the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.

 **Related information**: